 BIO

 Renelle White Buffalo (Sičáŋǧu Lakota, an enrolled member of the Rosebud Sioux Tribe) is a visual artist, born and raised in rural South Dakota.
-She is now based in the New York City Area.
+After also living in Los Angeles and New York City, she is now based in Jersey City, New Jersey.

 Incorporating her Lakota heritage and upbringing, her identity as an indigenous woman, and focus on environmental connection, White Buffalo primarily works with acrylic and collage on canvas as well as printmaking.

-White Buffalo has exhibited nationally including at K Art Gallery (Buffalo, NY), Southampton Arts Center (Southampton, NY), All My Relations Gallery (Minneapolis, MN), Blue Rain Gallery (Santa Fe, NM) and Self Help Graphics (Los Angeles, CA).
+Renelle White Buffalo had her artwork featured on the cover of documentary, Lakota Nation vs. United States.
+She has also exhibited nationally including at K Art Gallery (Buffalo, NY), Montclair Art Museum (Montclair, NJ) All My Relations Gallery (Minneapolis, MN), Blue Rain Gallery (Santa Fe, NM), and Self Help Graphics (Los Angeles, CA).
 White Buffalo has participated in residencies including Jentel Foundation (Sheridan, WY) and Modern Multiples (Los Angeles, CA).
 White Buffalo has been a guest speaker at St. John’s University, Kupferberg Holocaust Center and Northern State University.
 White Buffalo holds a BFA in Studio Arts from Iowa State University (2011).
 Download CV

 ARTIST STATEMENT